MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 - Collections
 - Settings
 - Extension
-- Open tabs
+- Open tabs (available in Microsoft Edge version 89)
-- History
+- History (available in Microsoft Edge version 89)

 Sync functionality is enabled via user consent and users can turn sync on or off for each of the data types listed above.